• Brain atlas sensitivity

 JSON, binary JSON or NIfTI format for greater portability and readability (if saved as .jnii).

-These files can be loaded to MATLAB using loadmc2, loadjson or loadbj commands, respectively.
+These files can be loaded into MATLAB using loadmc2, loadjson or loadbj commands, respectively.

 This output can be disabled by setting '--save2pt 0' or cfg.issave2pt=0.

-The 2nd type of outputs are typically stored in the form of a binary 2D array encoded in a '.mch'
+The 2nd type of output is typically stored in the form of a binary 2D array encoded in a '.mch'

 (MC history file).
-The .mch file contains a simple 256-byte header, followed by a Np x Nc 2D
+The .mch file contains a simple 256-byte header, followed by an Np x Nc 2D

 floating-point array, where Np is the number of detected photons, and Nc is the number of the